 Oakland has many students who fit one or more of these categories – indeed 80 percent of its student do – so over time it stands to receive a lot more funding, starting with $500 more per student this year.
-However, this year’s additional money will not be handed down until March and OUSD must develop specific plans on how it will spend the money and have those plans approved before funds are released, according to a presentation by Ron Bennett of School Services of California Inc. to Oakland school board last week.
+However, this year’s additional money will not be handed down until March and OUSD must develop specific plans on how it will spend the money and have those plans approved before funds are released, according to a presentation by Ron Bennett of School Services of California Inc., a finance and management consulting firm that advises school districts, when he addressed the Oakland school board last week.

 The way the new formula works is that each public student throughout the state is funded with a base grant.
 Those grants range from $7,675 per student in the youngest grades to $8,638 per high school student.

 On top of that, the state will give a 20 percent supplement for each child who is either a foster youth, an English language learner or who is low income as defined by eligibility for the Free and Reduced Lunch Program.
 So, Oakland Unified will receive a supplemental grant for about 80 percent of its students, which once the program is fully in place will amount to $1,500 per student per year.